 Students who enter the program without a master’s degree must complete a minimum of 63 credits (calculated as 45 credits for a master’s degree, less 6 credits for the master’s thesis, plus the 24 additional didactic credits required of a student already holding a master’s degree) plus an additional 24 credits of thesis research (minimum of 87 credits).

 First-year doctoral students are required to attend a doctoral seminar.
-Attendance at this seminar

-  is expected for all doctoral students in the program.
+Attendance at this seminar is expected for all doctoral students in the program.

-  All doctoral students have the opportunity to present a formal paper on their research at doctoral

-  conferences periodically held at the Bloustein School.
+All doctoral students should present a formal paper on their research at the Krueckeberg doctoral conference held annually at the Bloustein School.

 Student progress is evaluated by the doctoral program faculty at the end of each semester.
-Failure

-  to maintain a semester average of 3.5 or a cumulative grade-point average of 3.5 is cause for a

-  student to be considered for dismissal.
-In the event of insufficient progress toward the degree, a

-  conference will be called which will include four persons: the doctoral program director, a member

-  of the faculty of the doctoral program (usually the student’s adviser), the coordinator of student

-  and academic services, and the student.
-The student will be frankly told of his or her strengths and

-  weaknesses and the opinion of the faculty and staff present as to his or her prospects for

-  completing the doctoral program.
-The doctoral program director will provide the student with a

-  written statement of the assessment.
-If a student wishes to continue after being advised of his or

-  her limitations, the doctoral program director has the right to prescribe courses or other remedial

-  action for the student to take in the following semester.
-Failure to demonstrate an ability to meet

-  the criteria for continuation in the next semester is just cause for dismissal.
+Failure to maintain a semester average of 3.5 or a cumulative grade-point average of 3.5 is cause for a student to be considered for dismissal.
+In the event of insufficient progress toward the degree, a conference will be called which will include four persons: the doctoral program director, a member of the faculty of the doctoral program (usually the student’s adviser), the coordinator of student and academic services, and the student.
+The student will be frankly told of his or her strengths and weaknesses and the opinion of the faculty and staff present as to his or her prospects for completing the doctoral program.
+The doctoral program director will provide the student with a written statement of the assessment.
+If a student wishes to continue after being advised of his or her limitations, the doctoral program director has the right to prescribe courses or other remedial action for the student to take in the following semester.
+Failure to demonstrate an ability to meet the criteria for continuation in the next semester is just cause for dismissal.